fpetru/awslambda-quickstart/README.md

     ```

 - Deploy function to AWS Lambda

+    It deploys the .NET Core Lambda project directly to the AWS Lambda service.
+The function is created if this is the first deployment.
+If the Lambda function already exists then the function code is updated.
+If any of the function configuration properties specified on the command line are different, the existing function configuration is updated.

     ```
         cd "LambdaNet6/src/LambdaNet6"
         dotnet lambda deploy-function LambdaNet6
     ```

+    _Note:_ To avoid accidental function configuration changes during a redeployment, only default values explicitly set on the command line are used.
+The defaults file is not used.

     The output details will be very similar to:
     ```
         Project Home: https://github.com/aws/aws-extensions-for-dotnet-cli, https://github.com/aws/aws-lambda-dotnet